denten-books/plain-text/2-device.md

 certain means of recognizing that they were not at all, for that reason, true men."
 Also quoted in @dennett_can_2004, 297.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
+See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker_digital_2001, 145].

+[^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.
+See @turing_computable_1937, 249.

+[^ln1-inside]: Note that these are also minimal physical requirements for
+interpretation: the ability to internalize and to externalize symbolically.
+My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outside, self and other, I and not-I.  This has been said before in many ways.

+[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

+[^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

+[^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
+The Turing machine is a *thought experiment* that imagines a machine.
+The PC is a machine emulating the thought experiment.
+See
+@putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
+A
+more detailed discussion follows in 1.2.

+[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
+@marche_literature_2012.

+[^ln2-shklov]: I rely on the Russian originals throughout, but will cite the English translations where possible as well.
+See @shklovsky_voskreshenie_1914;
+@shklovksy_poetika_1919; @shklovksy_art_2012.

+[^ln1-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
+It follows the Greek Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
+@herken_universal_1988; @grattan-guinness_development_1981].

 [^ln1-margin]: The prominence of Turing's voice in the lecture notes could be attributed to his later prominence.

+[^ln2-moaran]: There is evidence that Ludwig Wittgenstein, the subject of this section, read Russian and that he visited the Soviet Union in the 1930s.
+Both he and Shklovsky fought in Galicia at the Eastern Front although there is no evidence that the two men met nor knew of one another's work.
+See
+@moran_wittgenstein_1972.

+[^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931 [@hodges_alan_1983, 78].
+His paper on computable numbers appeared in print in 1936.
+It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].
+Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.

+[^ln1-platotr]: I translate the passage into literal, if awkward, English to preserve some of the interesting characteristics of the original Greek.
+In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
+I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.

+[^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

 [^ln1-cope]: See for example @copeland_what_2000 and
 @wagner_wittgenstein_2005.